 - Ideally, you want to take the photograph from dead center to get perfect symmetry in your frame.

 - The overlook safety barrier is definitely required for protection, but it makes framing Horseshoe Bend difficult because it is angled at around 45 degrees.

 - You’ll need to get creative unless you have a tripod with center column reaching high over the barrier to angle down and a wide angle lens (12-24mm).

 - Golden hour before sunset is the worst time to photograph Horseshoe Bend.
 The sun is slightly left of center in your frame, causing a ton of angled lens flare / green dots.
 Unless, you are lucky enough to have a cloudy sky with stunning sunset colors.

 - However, if you do visit on a clear day with nothing to block the Sun, you have a good 30-40 minutes of prime time Horseshoe Bend photography once the sun has completely disappeared.

 - Midday is a surprisingly good time to photograph Horseshoe Bend because the position of the sun high in the sky creates fewer shadows inside the canyon.
 Plus, you have plenty of light to hand hold with a fast enough shutter speed to avoid blur without the need for a tripod.

 - Mid-morning and mid-afternoon will cast deep, dark shadows inside the bend.
 Avoid those times at all costs.

 Beginner Photography Tips

-24mm was not wide enough to capture the whole scene in one frame.
-As you might have noticed in the photo of our old tripod, Horseshoe Bend isn’t far back from the overlook!
+24mm was not wide enough to capture the whole scene in one frame and the view over Horseshoe Bend is almost immediately below the fenced overlook area.

 If you have a 12-24mm, 16-35mm or fish-eye lens, you’ll have no trouble framing the full bend with walls to each side, the bottom included and even some sky.

-If you don’t have an ultra-wide lens, you’ll likely need to create a stitch and merge them together in LR in post editing.
+If you don’t have an ultra-wide lens, you’ll likely need to create a stitch and merge them together in post editing.